UweGerdes/frontend-development/docker-server.md

 - Drink coffee.
 - Open [http://localhost:3080](http://localhost:3080) in your favorite browser.
 - Build and and run the `Dockerfile` in the project directory to have a lot of useful Gulp tasks (see `docker-gulp.md`).
-- Run at least `bower install` and `gulp build` in the Gulp container to generate some files.

 You may edit the code in the subdirectories and see how the Docker containers do their work.